cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

   }
   ```

-- `display_name`: the text for the start-point when you are setting up your practice session.
+- `display_name`: the start-point's name when you are choosing your LTF.
 - `visible_filenames`: the paths of the starting source files, relative to the `start_point` directory:
   - they always specify a file containing a function returning `6 * 9` and a test file asserting it returns `42` (start with a failing test!).
   - the `6 * 9 == 42` structure is from Hitch Hikers Guide to the Galaxy, so the files are usually named `hiker`.